IMLA’s Aims and Objectives

 Elections for Chairman and Directors

-An election is held in November each year.
+An election is held in October/November each year and the results announced at the AGM, which is held in November.
 For the position of Chair there is an election every other year.
 For the position of Director there will be an election each year.

 This is a two-stage process.
 Full Members are invited to nominate candidates for the Chair (every other year) and Directors (every year).
-Members can nominate themselves and can nominate any number of candidates.
+Members may nominate themselves and any number of candidates.
+Nominations should be for individuals who are the regular representative of their organisation on the Executive Committee.
+All nominees should be aware that they have been nominated, and confirm that they are willing to stand for election.

 In the event of a contested election for Chair the person appointed will be chosen on the basis of the number of votes cast for each candidate.
 The person with the highest number of votes for the position of Chair will be appointed.
 In the event of there being no candidate for Chair the Directors will put forward an interim arrangement until such time as a candidate is identified.